Coastal Grade. What does it actually mean??

 Copper

-Copper is another enduring material that is favoured here at Lighting Collective and for good reason.
+Copper is another enduring material that is favoured here at Lighting Collective.
 Copper is a natural resource and is one of the most hard-wearing materials on the market.
-It can easily withstand anything that the coastal environment can throw at it without rust or rot or becoming brittle from prolonged sun exposure.
+It can often withstand anything that the coastal environment can throw at it without rust or rot or becoming brittle from prolonged sun exposure.

 Similar to brass and bronze, copper will naturally oxidise over time with exposure to atmospheric elements such as oxygen, rain, carbon dioxide and other sulphur bearing compounds.
 These elements will tarnish the natural copper and develop a protective patina layer.
 Copper can take years to develop what's called the verdigris patina, especially in dry climates.

 Unlike brass and bronze, only specific cleaners should be used on your copper fittings if you want to keep them in their natural state.
-However, this can be A LOT of maintenance so I would advise to only select a copper fitting if you are happy with all stages of the ageing process, and let’s face it, it is a beautiful thing to age gracefully!
+This can be A LOT of maintenance so we would only advise selecting a copper fitting if you are happy with all stages of the ageing process, and let’s face it, it is a beautiful thing to age gracefully!

-Overall, copper is a hearty metal and will not rust when left to the elements, although it will adapt with its environment and age accordingly to protect itself.
+Overall, copper is a hearty metal and will not rust when left to the elements, although it will adapt with its environment and age accordingly.

 Fun fact: Copper is man's oldest metal, dating back more than 10,000 years and it is recyclable!